metauser1/Zoom-CourseTrack/README.md

 Using your favourite terminal, navigate to the extracted files directory.

-Run the project directly (requires boot) :
+Run the project directly (requires boot):

     $ boot run

-Build an uberjar from the project:
+Build an uberjar from the project (requires boot):

     $ boot build